 - Take Probiotic and Fermented Food: Probiotic is made of good bacteria that keeps our Gut healthy and also fights the bad bacteria.
 Eating fermented food is also a good source for getting these probiotics in our diet.
 Kimchi, Yogurt, Miso, kombucha and kefir are natural sources of probiotics.
 Some research has suggested that taking probiotics can actually prevent gut inflammation and intestinal issues.
 So it is important to go ahead and include probiotics in our diet.

 - Include Prebiotic Food: Prebiotics are like fertilizers that help in growth of healthy Gut bacteria.
 These are not digestible by our body, so they pass through our digestive system to become food for probiotics.
 This process encourages the healthy bacteria to multiply.
-Some of the prebiotic foods are asparagus, bananas, garlic, onion, jerusalem artichokes, whole grains, Chicory.
+Some of the prebiotic foods are asparagus, bananas, garlic, onion, artichokes, whole grains, Chicory.
 There are also some really healthy microbiome foods available which have high quality herbs in it.

 - Eliminate Sugar: We all know to an extent that too much sugar or artificial sugar is not good for our health.
 A diet high in sugar deprives the food that good bacteria need to survive and causes imbalance and reduces the diversity of Gut bacteria.
 Research has also shown that artificial sweeteners impact blood glucose level due to its impact on Gut bacteria.
 Which means they increase blood sugar despite actually not being sugar.